Erotemic/xdoctest/README.rst

    :align: left

-XDoctest - Execute Doctests.
+Xdoctest - Execute Doctests.
 A Python library for executing tests in your docstrings!

 What is a `doctest <https://en.wikipedia.org/wiki/Doctest>`__?
 It is example code you write in a docstring!
 What is a `docstring <https://en.wikipedia.org/wiki/Docstring>`__?
 Its a string you use as a comment!
 They get attached to Python functions and classes as metadata.
-They are often usesed to auto-generate documentation.
+They are often used to auto-generate documentation.
 Why is it cool?
 Because you can write tests while you code!